HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 The Internet Radio Linking Project (IRLP) is *a technique to connect amateur radio systems, such as repeaters, via the internet using Voice Over Internet Protocol (VoIP)*. {{< link id="T8C08" >}}

-To use IRLP, *over-the-air access to IRLP nodes is accomplished by using DTMF signals* {{< link id="T8C06" >}} (those same tone pairs we mentioned earlier).
+To use IRLP, *over-the-air access to IRLP nodes is accomplished by using DTMF signals* {{< link id="T8C06" >}}.
 You'll enter codes using your radio's keypad to connect to various IRLP nodes around the world.

 **EchoLink**